weakweak/riff.tf/_posts/2017-01-01-assassination.md

 # Guide to Assassination Rogue

-Welcome to the guide for Assassination Rogue in 7.2.5.
-If you're looking for a good introduction to playing Assassination in Legion, you've come to the right place.
+Welcome to the guide for Assassination Rogue in 8.0.
+If you're looking for a good introduction to playing Assassination in Battle for Azeroth, you've come to the right place.

 I'll make a note of any changes to the guide and the date it was updated here if you want to come back in the future to check for changes.

-**Last updated: Friday 16th June 2017 - Poison Bombing the meters**
+**Last updated: Friday 21st July 2018 - Poison Bombing no more**

-Please note things are subject to change in the early days of patch 7.2.5 when things are discovered and hot fixes happen.
-I also did not include any specific opener for tier 19 and Mantle as people have not really settled on one and you will be wanting to wear tier 20 as soon as possible anways.
+Please note things are subject to change in the early days of patch 8.0 when things are discovered, hot fixes happen and balance is under way.

 <div id="toc"></div>

-## Credits

-- wEak
-- Alaizabel

 ## Introduction

 Assassination is seen as the go to easy mode spec among all classes.
 This is due to the low entry level and fairly straight forward rotation.
-We pack a lot of single target damage with our selection of short cool downs.
-In addition to our single target we have some relative cleave potential with our DoT orientated kit and massive AoE burst when luck is on your side.
-Assassination has been the go to spec for raiding for the majority of Legion due to its accessibility and relative power level in comparison to the other two specs.
+We pack a lot of single target damage with our basic tool kit.
+In addition to our single target we have some consistent cleave potential with our DoT orientated kit and talents to support that.
+Assassination still remains a lot of its similarities from legion due to minimal changes moving from expansion to expansion.

 ## Talents

-Assassination talents are in great flux at the moment.
+Assassination talents are greatly situational and can be swapped a lot.
 There are a lot of different combinations yielding results close to each other.
-You may choose one over another based on preference or simulation result if you are looking to gain the maximum out of your character.
+You may choose one over another based on preference, simulation result or a different encounter you are facing.

 These talents are subject to change due to discoveries and hot fixes.
 This is only a simple outline for now.

-### Tier 19 (4 Piece)
+### Single Target

-- Level 15: Master Poisoner or Elaborate Planning
+- Level 15: Master Poisoner or Elaborate Planning or Blindside
-- Level 30: Nightstalker
+- Level 30: Nightstalker or Subterfuge or Master Assassin
-- Level 45: Deeper Stratagem or Vigor
+- Level 45: Vigor
 - Level 60: Optional
 - Level 75: Optional
 - Level 90: Toxic Blade
-- Level 100: Venom Rush
+- Level 100: Poison Bomb

-### Tier 20 (4 Piece)
+### Multi Target

 - Level 15: Master Poisoner or Elaborate Planning
-- Level 30: Subterfuge
+- Level 30: Nightstalker or Subterfuge
-- Level 45: Deeper Stratagem or Vigor
+- Level 45: Vigor or Marked for Death
 - Level 60: Optional
 - Level 75: Optional
 - Level 90: Toxic Blade
-- Level 100: Venom Rush
+- Level 100: Criomson Tempest

-## Artifact

-Our artifact are the Kingslayers.
-The ultimate lore weapons of the deadly half breed assassin Garona.

 ### Traits

-At this point in the expansion, a lot of characters will be at 40 artifact knowledge or at least close to it.
-So filling out traits is fairly quick, and you'll have all the golden traits easily.

-If you do require the routes you should take, you can follow these routes in order.

-- Toxic Blades
-- Urge to Kill
-- Gushing Wound
-- Blood of the Assassinated
-- Master Alchemist
-- Bag of Tricks
-- Balanced Blades
-- Poison Knives
-- Surge of Toxins
-- Serrated Edge
-- From the Shadows
-- Shadow Swiftness
-- Shadow Walker
-- Fade into Shadows
-- Slayer's Precision

-Then you want to get Legionblade, and once you've empowered your artifact you can unlock the new traits.

-- Silence of the Uncrowned
-- Strangler
-- Dense Concoction
-- Sinister Circulation

-Once you've got the 4th gold trait you can fill out 4/4 in the other powerful traits.

-- Master Assassin
-- Master Alchemist
-- Toxic Blades
-- Gushing Wound
-- Balanced Blades
-- Serrated Edge
-- Poison Knives

-Then 4/4 in the less useful traits

-- Shadow Walker
-- Fade into Shadows

-Then finally.

-- Concordance of the Legionfall
+Under construction.

+Rough order.

+### Single Target

+- Twist the Knife: Envenom deals additional damage per combo point, and Envenom lasts for 1 sec longer when it critically strikes.
+- Contaminant: Mutilate has a 10% chance to apply additional Deadly Poison, and does additional damage.
+- Double Dose: When Mutilate applies Lethal poison with both daggers, it poisons the target for an additional damage.
+- Poisoned Wire: Garrote increases the critical strike rating of your next Mutilate.
+- Shrouded Suffocation: Garrote cast from Stealth generates 2 additional Combo Points and deals additional damage.
+- Scent of Blood: Rupture increases your Agility.
+You may gain this benefit for each enemy suffering from your Rupture.
+- Fan of Blades: Fan of Knives' radius is increased to 15 yds and damage is increased if it hits at least 3 targets.

-### Relics
+### Multi Target

-- Master Assassin
-- Master Alchemist
-- Toxic Blades
-- Gushing Wound
-- Strangler
-- Balanced Blades
-- Serrated Edge

-You should always run a simulation of your character to check if a higher item level relic might be better than your current relic.
-These aren't one-size fits all results.
+- Fan of Blades: Fan of Knives' radius is increased to 15 yds and damage is increased if it hits at least 3 targets.
+- Scent of Blood: Rupture increases your Agility.
+You may gain this benefit for each enemy suffering from your Rupture.
+- Shrouded Suffocation: Garrote cast from Stealth generates 2 additional Combo Points and deals additional damage.
+- Twist the Knife: Envenom deals additional damage per combo point, and Envenom lasts for 1 sec longer when it critically strikes.
+- Poisoned Wire: Garrote increases the critical strike rating of your next Mutilate.
+- Contaminant: Mutilate has a 10% chance to apply additional Deadly Poison, and does additional damage.
+- Double Dose: When Mutilate applies Lethal poison with both daggers, it poisons the target for an additional damage.

 ## Gearing &amp; Stats

-Gearing in Legion has become a lot more complicated in the sense that warforged, titanforged, and sockets make picking your best items more difficult, even if they're a lower item level.
+Gearing in Battle for Azeroth has been moved into "Item level is king".
+We still have our prefered stats, but a higher item level item should beat a lower item level most of the time.

 When in doubt, you should run simulations of your character to compare the item or multiple items.